danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-08-09-eurovelo-albania.md

 We quickly came to another post-industrial town which had a very similar feeling to Bajram Curri, so we made the call not to stop.
 We were aiming for the town of Puké which wasn’t too much further anyway, and acted as at the regional capital for the part of Albania we’d been cycling through all day.
 As we passed out the far end of the town we soon began climbing into the mountains again, except this time the climbing was over within an hour as the road levelled and we started spotting luxuriant meadows among the forrest to the right.
 We made a mental note of where we were as a potential camping spot before continuing.
 A few minutes later we arrived in Puké.

 {% figure %}
     {% img src: 2016-06-web-DSCF7381, alt: Looking back on the road through the mountains which eventually leads to the Feirza Reservior.
-At this point we've been climbing for most of the day, and cannot see where we started. %}
+At this point we've been climbing for most of the day, and can no longer see where we started. %}
     {% figcaption %}Looking back on the road through the mountains which eventually leads to the Feirza Reservior.
-At this point we've been climbing for most of the day, and cannot see where we started.{% endfigcaption %}
+At this point we've been climbing for most of the day, and can no longer see where we started.{% endfigcaption %}
 {% endfigure %}

 Puké wasn’t what either of us had expected.
 As we rolled into town we were surrounded by large expedition vehicles covered in sponsor logos and large motorcycle companies.
 As it turned out we’d stumbled across the 2016 Albania National Rally, and there were teams from all over the world here to compete.
 As I looked around I spotted Max just ahead gesturing money and slowly saying "lira” to a group of children.
 They ran off and we rolled along behind them on our touring bikes until they stopped outside the bank.
 We both took out some more cash before heading into the shop next door to pickup some snacks and breakfast supplies for the next day.